Nafees10/navm/spec/instructions.md

 Jump execution to instruction at `jump position`.
 * _`JumpIf [jump position]`_
 Pops `bool` from stack.
 If it is `true`, jumps execution to instruction at `jump position`.
-* _`JumpStack [jump position]`_
+* _`JumpFrame [jump position]`_
 Jump execution to `jump position`.
-Pushes current instruction pointer to jump stack so it can jump back.
+Pushes current frame to a separate stack, so `jumpBack` can be used to jump back.
+Also changes `_stackIndex` to `_stack.count`.
 * _`JumpBack`_
-Jump execution back to last pointer pushed to jump stack. `terminate` if jump stack is empty.
+Jump execution back to last pointer pushed to jump stack, & restores last frame pushed. `terminate`s if jump stack is empty.

 ---